Bhavithiran97/micropython-rekabit/README.md

 Find more information about music MicroPython module here: [https://microbit-micropython.readthedocs.io/en/latest/music.html](https://microbit-micropython.readthedocs.io/en/latest/music.html)

 ***Add these lines for the following modules***
- - Use `from edubit import *` at the top of your program
+ - Use `from rekabit import *` at the top of your program
  - Use `init()` inside a `while True` loop to monitor the power switch and reset microbit when power cycled.